There are several ways to get a tee-time on the St Andrews Old Course.

 Full details and current availability of times are on the St Andrews Links website.Back to top

-2018 tee-times are confirmed with the tour operators early summer 2017 so the earlier you are organised the better chance you have.
+Tee-times are confirmed with the tour operators early summer the year before play so the earlier you are organised the better chance you have.
 Expect to pay a premium through an operator for a package rather than securing times directly yourself through the Old Course advance booking process.